-- (i) A policy at the nuclear installation that establishes that the demands of safety take precedence over those of production; - (ii) A programme for the assessment of safety performance; - (iii) A mechanism for setting safety goals or targets; - (iv) A programme for training in safety and security cultures.
+- (i) A policy at the nuclear installation that establishes that the demands of safety take precedence over those of production; - (ii) A programme for the assessment of safety performance; - (iii) A mechanism for setting safety goals or targets; - (iv) A programme for training in safety, and security and safeguards culturecultures.

-(b) Management:
+(b) Management issues:

-- (i) A management system compliant with international standards, including a system for carrying out regular audits with independent assessors; - (ii) Processes and procedures for the control of modifications to the nuclear installation and their implementation by graded approach; - (iii) Mechanisms for configuration management for the nuclear installation and related documentation: - (iv) Adequate staffing levels for the operation of the nuclear installation that take account of absences, training needs, shift work and restrictions on overtime; - (v) Formal arrangements for employing and controlling contractors; - (vi) A process for dealing adequately with corrective actions.
+- (i) A management system compliant with international standards, including a system for carrying out regular audits with independent assessors; - (ii) Processes and procedures for the control of modifications to the nuclear installation, including design modifications and their implementation by graded approach; - (iii) Mechanisms for configuration management for the nuclear installation and related documentation; - (iv) Adequate staffing levels for the operation of the nuclear installation that take account of absences, training needs, shift work and restrictions on overtime; - (v) Formal arrangements for employing and controlling contractors; - (vi) A process for dealing adequately with corrective actions.

-(c) Competence:
+(c) Competence issues:

-- (i) Qualified staff available at all times (and on duty as necessary); - (ii) Systematic and validated methods for the selection of staff, including testing for aptitude, knowledge and skills; - (iii) Staff training facilities and programmes; - (iv) Programmes for initial, refresher and upgrade training, including the use of full-scale simulators, where appropriate; - (v) Guidelines on fitness for duty in relation to hours of work, health and substance abuse; - (vi) Competence requirements and knowledge management for operating, maintenance, technical and managerial staff.
+- (i) Qualified staff available at all times, (and on duty if as necessary;); - (ii) Systematic and validated methods for the selection of staff, including testing for aptitude, knowledge and skills; - (iii) Staff training facilities and programmes; - (iv) Programmes for initial, refresher and upgrade training, including the use of full-scale simulators, where appropriate; - (v) Guidelines on fitness for duty in relation to hours of work, health and substance abuse; - (vi) Competence requirements and knowledge management for operating, maintenance, technical and managerial staff.

-(d) Operating experience:
+(d) Operating experience issues:

-- (i) Comprehensive, readily retrievable and auditable records of baseline information and operating and maintenance history; - (ii) Programmes for the feedback of operating experience, including feedback of experience relating to failures in human performance; - (iii) Programmes for the feedback of operating experience relevant to safety from similar nuclear installations, and from other nuclear and industrial installations; - (iv) Formal procedures for event reporting. - 3.54 To obtain a licence for the operation of a nuclear installation, the applicant or licensee should demonstrate that operational programmes have been established before operation and will be implemented throughout the operation of the nuclear installation.
+- (i) Comprehensive, readily retrievable and auditable records of baseline information and operating and maintenance history; - (ii) Programmes for the feedback of operating experience, including feedback of experience relating to failures in human performance; - (iii) Programmes for the feedback of operating experience relevant to safety from similar nuclear installations, and from other nuclear and industrial installations; - (iv) Formal procedures for event reporting.

+3.553.54 Operational To obtain a licence for the operation of a nuclear installation, the applicant or licensee should demonstrate that operational programmes should behave been established by the licensee before operation and will be implemented throughout the operation of the nuclear installation.
 The regulatory approach to reviewing, assessing and inspecting such programmes should be graded in accordance with the type of nuclear installation and its activities.
 Consideration should be given to shared programmes between nuclear installations and installations with multiple modules.
 The following are examples of programmes that may be subject to approval by the regulatory body, as appropriate: